 - Moderate – Severe adverse effects on the organization

 - High – Catastrophic adverse effects on the organization

-Once each resource is associated with security impact levels, the iboss Zero Trust Edge will track and log interactions between users, assets and the resource to provide clear and continuous visibility into organizational risk.
+Once each resource is associated with security impact levels, the iboss Zero Trust SSE will track and log interactions between users, assets and the resource to provide clear and continuous visibility into organizational risk.
 Additionally, this provides the enterprise a clear understanding of what impact a resource has on organizational processes for continuity planning.

 Identified & Classified Resources Added To iboss Platform